 Section 64 and 65 of the Town Improvement Clauses Act, 1847, places a duty on a local authority to see that street names are indicated on a conspicuous place in or near the street.
-In the case of new developments the Council expects the developer to provide and install nameplates prior to the development being habitable (in accordance with the specifications and guidelines below).
-Thus enabling the efficient functioning of the postal and emergency services, as well as convenience and safety for the general public.
+In the case of new developments the Council expects the developer to provide and install nameplates prior to the development being habitable in accordance with the specifications below.
+This will enable the efficient functioning of the Postal and Emergency Services as well as for the convenience and safety of the general public.

-The recommended specification for street nameplates is set out in the Department of Transport Circular 3/93, Street Name Plates and the Numbering of Premises as below.
+The recommended specification for street nameplates is set out in the Department of Transport Circular 3/93, Street Name Plates and the Numbering of Premises as follows: